-- Committee members requested that the developer submit additional testing that includes measure score reliability for well-child visits ages 0 through 5 within one year.
-NCQA is willing to update the reliability testing, but given NQCA's three to four year review cycle, one year might not be enough time to update the measure. - Some Committee members questioned the validity of the measure when well-child visits are combined with other visits, such as sick visits. - o A Committee member confirmed that the measure contains a coding modifier that allows reporting of a well-child visit and a sick visit to occur concurrently during the same visit. - Additionally, the developer offers a policy clarification support system that allows those reporting on the measure to call trained staff to confirm what qualifies as a well-child visit.
+- Utilizing beta-binomial testing, the developer provided measure score reliability for six or more visits.
+These data were derived from all plans submitting data to NCQA for HEDIS in 2014 (396 commercial plans and 175 Medicaid plans).
+No reliability data were provided for visits 0 through 5. - The Committee debated if there could be variation in the performance gap among the individual number of visits and discussed whether stratification by the individual number of visits (ranging from 0 to 6) would improve the reliability of the measure. - Committee members requested that the developer submit additional testing that includes measure score reliability for well-child visits ages 0 through 5 within one year.
+NCQA advised it is willing to update the reliability testing, but given NQCA's three to 4 year review cycle, one year might not be enough time to update the measure. - Some Committee members questioned the validity of the measure when well-child visits are combined with other visits, such as sick visits. - A Committee member confirmed that the measure contains a coding modifier that allows reporting of a well-child visit and a sick visit to occur concurrently - during the same visit. - Additionally, the developer offers a policy clarification support system that allows those reporting on the measure to call trained staff to confirm what qualifies as a well-child visit.